Update: This offer for the IHG® Rewards Club Premier Credit Card has expired. Learn more about the current offers here.

 While this won’t get you a stay at one of IHG’s top InterContinental properties, I still find this to be extremely worthwhile, given that a vast majority of hotels retail for over $89 per night.

-For example, I recently booked a stay at the InterContinental Phoenicia Beirut using a free night certificate, and one night would have cost nearly $300.
+For example, I recently stayed at the InterContinental Phoenicia Beirut using a free night certificate, and one night would have cost nearly $300.

 Redeem your anniversary free night certificate at the InterContinental Beirut